-- The current interface - 2.
+- 1. The current interface - 2.
 Base interfaces of the current interface (if any) - 3.
-The scopes that enclose the current interface
+The scopes that enclose the current interface module-name::interface-name

 In the following example, two interfaces, Bank and Account, are defined within module BankDemo:

 Within the same module, interfaces can reference each other by name alone.
 If an interface is referenced from outside its module, its name must be fully scoped with the following syntax: